gmmorris/meze-docs/manipulating_children.md

 Note that if a child is a component then it will still, at this point, be an unmounted Component Instance.

 #### only(children : Children | []) => any
+Returns the only child in children.
+If there are no children or alternatively more than a single child, the function will throw.

 ### Post Composition